HABIB0fficial/blindcap/README.md

-# blindcap
+# SMART BLIND-CAP
-BLIND-CAP with gps tracker using esp32
+BLIND-CAP with navigation using esp32 accuracy